robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/05-conditionals/05-conditionals-slides.md

 ## Learning Objectives
 *After this lesson, you will be able to:*

-- Use comparison and equality operators to evaluate and compare statements.
+- Use comparison and equality operators to compare values.
 - Use `if`/`elif`/`else` conditionals to control program flow.

 ---